The Complete Guide to Bitcoin Fees

 Each Bitcoin you own, at its core, is just a reference to past transactions that were sent to you, adding up to the amount you own.
 These references are known as inputs.

 When you send Bitcoins to someone you are basically selecting different inputs sent to you in the past and forwarding them to the recipient as outputs.
-The more inputs your transaction is comprised of, the bigger its size.
+The more inputs your transaction consists of, the bigger its size.

 For example, let’s say you own 1 Bitcoin.
 That Bitcoin is actually comprised of references to many transactions sent to you in the past (assuming accumulated that one Bitcoin from several sources).